Chart Color Schemes

 Canley Vale - Canley Heights's population is slightly younger than the national pattern

-The median age in Canley Vale - Canley Heights was close to Greater Sydney's average of 37 years at the time of the census, and equivalent to Australia's median age of 38 years.
-Compared to Greater Sydney, Canley Vale - Canley Heights had a higher percentage of residents aged 55-64 (13.2%) but fewer residents aged 35-44 (12.0%).
-Between the censuses held on 9 August 2016 and 10 August 2021, the population aged 65 to 74 grew from 8.3% to 10.2%, while the proportion of residents aged 5 to 14 decreased from 12.5% to 11.5%.
+The median age in Canley Vale - Canley Heights is close to Greater Sydney's average of 37 years and equivalent to Australia's median age of 38 years.
+Compared to Greater Sydney, Canley Vale - Canley Heights has a higher proportion of residents aged 55-64 (13.2%) but fewer residents aged 35-44 (12.0%).
+Between the 2016 and 2021 censuses, the proportion of residents aged 65 to 74 increased from 8.3% to 10.2%, while the proportion of residents aged 5 to 14 decreased from 12.5% to 11.5%.
 By 2041, Canley Vale - Canley Heights is projected to experience significant changes in its age composition.
-The number of residents aged 75 to 84 is expected to grow by 91%, reaching 2,048 from the previous count of 1,074.
-This growth reflects an aging population trend, with those aged 65 and above comprising 69% of projected population growth.
-Conversely, declines are projected for the populations aged 0 to 4 and 5 to 14 years by 2041.
+The 75 to 84 age group is expected to grow by 90%, reaching 2,048 people from 1,078.
+The population aged 65 and above is projected to comprise 69% of the total growth.
+Conversely, population declines are projected for residents aged 0 to 4 and 5 to 14 years.